oqtane/oqtane.framework/README.md

 Oqtane was created by [Shaun Walker](https://www.linkedin.com/in/shaunbrucewalker/) and is inspired by the DotNetNuke web application framework.
 Initially created as a proof of concept, Oqtane is a native Blazor application written from the ground up using modern .NET Core technology.
 It is a modular framework offering a fully dynamic page compositing model, multi-site support, designer friendly templates ( skins ), and extensibility via third party modules.

 At this point Oqtane offers a minimum of desired functionality and is not recommended for production usage.
 The expectation is that Oqtane will rapidly evolve as a community driven open source project.
+At this point in time we do not promise any upgrade path from one version to the next, and developers should expect breaking changes as the framework stabilizes.